Visiting Italy: Safety and Travel Insurance Advice

 Important Safety Tips for Visitors to Italy

 The larger Italian cities are notorious for small thefts, pickpockets, and muggings.
-If this is not something which you are accustomed to in your home country then it’s important to familiarize yourself with some common sense precautions which even might seem like going overboard, but can make all the difference between having a wonderful trip or having a very unpleasant experience.
+If this is not something you are accustomed to in your home country, then it’s important to familiarize yourself with some common-sense precautions.
+These might seem like going overboard, but they can make all the difference between having a wonderful trip or having a very unpleasant experience.

 Here Are a Few Tips to Avoid Being Robbed:

 - Wear a Money Belt: Even if you leave the bulk of your valuables behind, you still need to carry some cash with you, and there may be times when you’ll find it necessary to carry a significant amount of cash as well as your passport.
-That’s why it’s a great idea to invest in a money belt that will allow you to securely hold your valuables underneath your clothes and away from opportunistic thieves.
+That’s why investing in a money belt, which will allow you to securely hold your valuables underneath your clothes and away from opportunistic thieves, is a great idea.

 - Be Mindful: Travelers are actually more likely to lose things than to have them stolen.
-Either way, as you feel comfortable and at home, it’s very easy to sling your bag over the back of the chair at the outdoor cafe that you’ve stopped at for a macchiato.
-However, doing so invites both forgetting the bag there, as well as someone snatching it.
+Either way, as you feel comfortable and at home, it’s very easy to sling your bag over the back of the chair at the outdoor cafe you’ve stopped at for a macchiato.
+However, doing so invites both forgetting the bag there and someone snatching it.
 Avoid both and hold your bag in your lap.

-- Safety First: If you do get robbed, chances are you’ll have no idea until after the thief and your stuff are long gone.
-But if you do catch the thief in the act, don’t enter into a confrontation that is likely to lead to violence.
-If it’s night and there aren’t many people around it’s generally a better idea to let your things go, whatever it is, it’s replaceable, your physical wellbeing is not.
+- Safety First: If you get robbed, chances are you’ll have no idea until after the thief and your stuff are long gone.
+But if you catch the thief in the act, don’t enter into a confrontation that will likely lead to violence.
+If it’s night and there aren’t many people around, it’s generally a better idea to let your things go.
+Whatever it is, it’s replaceable; your physical well-being is not.

 Italian Embassy Phone Numbers